Note: The Hong Kong Pass is temporarily unavailable.

 You may not share your Hong Kong Pass with friends or others.
 It is specific to you.

 As with any sightseeing pass, it’s important to read the terms and conditions for usage.

 I would say the Hong Kong Pass is for people who are confident that they’re visiting enough attractions in a set number of days to get value out of the pass.
 It pays to crunch the numbers.

 Many of the overseas flights land very early in the morning, before hotel check-in.
 The Hong Kong pass works well in these situations because you’ll activate the pass with the Airport Express redemption.
-And, you’ll have plenty to do while you wait for your hotel.
+And, you’ll have plenty to do while you wait for your Hong Kong hotel check-in.

 The longer your vacation, the more time you have to benefit from the pass.